biopython/biopython/CONTRIBUTING.rst

 We have been using the `good first issue
 <https://github.com/biopython/biopython/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22>`_
 label specifically for beginners.
-These are minor issues where the team know what is needed, and could easily do it themselves (albeit some are tedious), but we have chosen instead to use these as teachable moments to help potential new contributors get involved with a little mentoring as needed.
+These are minor issues where the team knows what is needed, and could easily do it themselves (albeit some are tedious), but we have chosen instead to use these as teachable moments to help potential new contributors get involved with a little mentoring as needed.
 This is with